anetaszynal/to_do_list_react/README.md

 My simple to do list lets you add, toggle done and remove tasks.

-## Where can I find this converter?
+## Where can I find this to do list?

 Below I attached link to this website: